slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*

-Choose authenticity.
 Live in accordance with your nature.
 If you try to be something you're not, you end up being nothing.
 Authenticity isn’t the presence of something, but the absence of everything that isn’t authentic.

-the best value u can add is by being more of yourself not by changing.
+The best value you can add is by being more of yourself not by changing.

 Focus on vulnerability, not perfection.
 The world responds to vulnerability, not meticulously written articles that require a month of editing.
 Be raw, be real, tell people what is really going on.
 The more vulnerable you are, the more people will be able to relate with you and the more of an impact you will be able to have.
 Don’t try to be perfect.
 Just be real and the results will come.